 - Inputs: Records, Data factors, numbers, and characteristics for analyzing.

-- User Knowledge and Expertise: To run the proper functioning and providing inputs, the user must be aware of how to use the system.
+- User Knowledge and Expertise: To run the proper functioning and provide inputs, the user must know how to use the system.

 - User Interface: DSS should support model construction and model analysis by providing a well-structured user interface.

 - Decisions: Based on user requirements, results are generated by the Decision Support System.

 Types of Decision Support System